CSCfi/csc-user-guide/docs/support/faq/index.md

 * [Can I  store or process ‘real data ‘ using  the current version of SD Connect and SD Desktop?](sensitive-data-general.md)
 * [What does the Open Beta versions status of Sensitive Data Services imply in practice?](sensitive-data-general.md)
 * [Are CSC Sensitive Data service free of charge?](sensitive-data-general.md)
+* How long does it take to learn using SD Connect and SD Desktop?
+* How long does it take to set up a private workspace with SD Connect and SD Desktop?

 **Encryption**